abhayssaini/-IBM-Watson-AI-Recruiter-Chat-Bot--IBM-Hack-Challenge-2020/README.md

 identifies his skills and personality traits through conversation and to make the system which will communicate well with all their candidates shortlists for interview and identify his skills & personality traits through conversation, making job easier for HR.
-#### "I am using IBM Watson Assistant service for recruiter chat bot.
-In that, i created skill which will do my task as an AI recruiter."
+#### "Using IBM Watson Assistant service for recruiter chat bot.
+In that, created skill which will do my task as an AI recruiter."

 ## File contains:-